sbhar/wordpress-bootswatch/README.md

 The 'admin-menu.php' can be assembled using this tutorial at: http://www.sitepoint.com/wordpress-options-panel/

-The scss.inc.php file actually compiles the sass files within the stylesheet folder.
+The scss.inc.php file actually compiles the sass files within the stylesheets folder.
 Please note that i have used get to insert the theme string in the style.php within stylesheets folder, please comment if a better method can be used.

 Please also see the bootswatch.php at
 ```php